 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
-Section 5.1 What is a "clinical research study"?

 A clinical research study (also called a "clinical trial") is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
 They test new medical care procedures or drugs by asking for volunteers to help with the study.
 This kind of study is one of the final stages of a research process that helps doctors and scientists see if a new approach works and if it is safe.